vteague/contactTracing/README.md

-##The opportunity to omit some contacts
+## The opportunity to omit some contacts

 When a person tests positive for COVID-19, they upload all the UniqueIDs they have heard over the days they may have been infectious.
 COVID Safe does not give them the option of deleting or omitting some IDs before upload.

 This means that users consent to an all-or-nothing communication to the authorities about their contacts.
 We do not see why this was necessary.
 If they wish to help defeat COVID-19 by notifying strangers in a train or supermarket that they may be at risk, then they also need to share with government a detailed picture of their day's close contacts with family and friends, unless they have remembered to stop the app at those times.

-##Conclusion
+## Conclusion

 Like TraceTogether, there are still serious privacy problems if we consider the central authority to be an adversary.
 That authority, whether Amazon, the Australian government or whoever accesses the server, can
-(a) recognise all your encryptedIDs if they are heard on Bluetooth devices as you go, (b) recognise them on your phone if it acquires it, and (c) learns your contacts if you test positive.
+- recognise all your encryptedIDs if they are heard on Bluetooth devices as you go,
+- recognise them on your phone if it acquires it, and
+- learn your contacts if you test positive.

 These are probably still the most serious privacy concerns for some COVID Safe users.
 None of this has changed since TraceTogether.